-- \ The fair values of the options are estimated at the respective grant dates using trinomial option pricing in the Bloomberg Executive Option Valuation Module and binomial options pricing model respectively. - \\ The salary amounts shown are inclusive of Central Provident Fund contributions.
-The remuneration reported includes all forms of remuneration from the Company and its subsidiaries.
-Save as disclosed, they do not receive any other remuneration from the Company and its subsidiaries. - Note 1 Mr Martua Sitorus stepped down on 31 March 2017 as Executive Deputy Chairman but remained on the Board as Non-Independent Non-Executive Director.
-His remuneration includes a retirement gratuity of \$\$7,000,000 in recognition of his dedicated service and valuable contributions as Executive Director, Chief Operating Officer and Executive Deputy Chairman and as co-founder of Wilmar. - Note 2 Fee is payable to Archer Daniels Midland Company. - Note 3 No fee is payable.
+- The fair values of the options are estimated at the respective grant dates using trinomial option pricing in the Bloomberg Executive Option Valuation Module and binomial options pricing model respectively. - The remuneration reported includes all forms of remuneration from the Company and its subsidiaries.
+Save as disclosed, they do not receive any other remuneration from the Company and its subsidiaries. - Note 1: Mr Martua Sitorus resigned as Non-Independent Non-Executive Director on 15 July 2018. - Note 2: Fee is payable to Archer Daniels Midland Company. - Note 3: No fee is payable. - Note 4: Mr Lim Siong Guan was appointed as Independent Director on 1 January 2018.